akpoff/talks/README.md

 About Making Beamer Slides in Org-mode
 --------------------------------------

-I write my talk using [org-mode](http://orgmode.org) and export them using [beamer](https://en.wikipedia.org/wiki/Beamer_(LaTeX)).
+I write my talks using [org-mode](http://orgmode.org) and export them using [beamer](https://en.wikipedia.org/wiki/Beamer_(LaTeX)).
 The process is not difficult.
 Read the [tutorial](http://orgmode.org/worg/exporters/beamer/tutorial.html) on